raveljs/ravel/README.md

 ### Then, define a Resource

-Resources help you build Express-like endpoints which expose your business logic, support middleware and adhere to the REST specification.
+Resources are a special kind of module which help you build REST endpoints to expose your business logic.
+They support Express middleware and are designed to make it easy to adhere to the proper REST semantics.

 *resources/city.js*